SamBlackLotus/gsoc-2024/README.md

 ## 2.2 Goals - The Boilerplate
 The objective of this project is to develop a boilerplate that will simplify the development of a participatory platform, which should serve any type of organization, facilitating its initial configuration, and the customization of projects and discussions that will be made available.

 As we are dealing with limited time for project development, it is extremely important to define which parts of the original Decidim will be prioritized, and maintain focus on the main features and customization.

+In essence, our product not only complements the objectives of the boiler plate development patterns, but also amplifies its value proposition.
+By streamlining development, enabling versatile customization, optimizing time management, ensuring seamless integration with Decidim, and prioritizing user-centric design, our solution empowers organizations to build robust participatory platforms that resonate with their stakeholders.
+Together with the boilerplate framework, our product forms a dynamic ecosystem that catalyzes the democratization of decision-making processes across diverse organizations.

 ## 2.3 Benefits
 A "Participatory Brazil" boilerplate will make it possible for organizations from all spheres to have their participatory platforms, creating environments that value communication and democracy in their decision-making, bringing visibility and inclusion to everyone who wants to contribute and give their opinion.
 Facilitating the creation of participatory platforms can encourage organizations to have a transparency portal, providing a channel that generates engagement and communication with society.